mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

-This table gives you an idea of some of the scenarios where you'd use a given read preference.
-The big takeaway here, is that secondary reads always have a chance of returning stale data.
-How stale that data is, depends entirely on how much of a delay there is between your primary and your secondaries.
+This table gives you an idea of some of the scenarios where you'd use a given *read preference*.
+The big takeaway here, is that *secondary reads* always have a chance of returning *stale data*.
+How *stale that data* is, depends entirely on how much of a delay there is between your *primary and your secondaries*.

 | Scenario                                                  | Tradeoff                              | Read Preferrence     |
 |-----------------------------------------------------------|---------------------------------------|----------------------|